 Order of March:

 For the Baccalaureate Services held on Sabbath morning in Pioneer Memorial Church, line up on the sidewalk in front of Lamson Hall (east side facing the Administration Building).
 Dress in full regalia.
-There is no marching order.
-Graduates will process into the church in two rows: the left row will sit on the left side of the church, and the right row will sit on the right side of the church (hint: if you want to sit next to someone during the church service, they should be either in front of or behind you).
+There is no specific marching order.
+Graduates will process into the church in two rows: the left row will sit on the left side of the church, and the right row will sit on the right side (hint: if you want to sit next to someone during the church service, they should be either in front of or behind you).

 Finding Your Place In Line: